Blue-lid recycling bin

 - Empty aerosols; for example, deodorants, hair sprays, polish

-Please rinse empty plastic bottles, tins and cans.
-If possible, please remove lids and tops and place them in your general waste bin.
+Please rinse empty tins and cans and plastic bottles.
+If possible, please remove lids, tops and trigger sprays from plastic bottles and place them in your general waste bin.

 Please do not put your recycling in black sacks or plastic bags.

 You may have seen coverage in mainstream media, of the increasing Chinese restrictions on waste imports.
 Some of this coverage has led to claims that plastic, in particular, collected for recycling, could end up being incinerated instead of recycled.

 Veolia are responsible, under contract for Hampshire local authorities, for identifying and securing markets for the materials collected and achieving best value.
 The Chinese situation is creating general market uncertainty.
 Whilst we are not aware of an imminent or significant impact on prices, the exact impact is not yet clear.